 The renderer is multi-threaded to take advantage of multi-core and multi-processor computers.
 Terragen 4 can also be executed from a command line and is designed to render in network rendering environments using third party network render managers.

 High dynamic range linear colour space is used throughout the renderer – we are not afraid of very bright pixels!
-Output image formats include HDR, EXR (16 and 32 bit float), TIFF (8 and 16 bit), and SGI RGB.
+Output image formats include HDR, EXR (16 and 32 bit float), TIFF (8 and 16 bit), BMP, and SGI RGB.
 Multi-layer and multi-part options are available for EXR output.

-A comprehensive render element (AOV) system allows you to output your renders in separate passes for maximum flexibility in compositing.
+A comprehensive render element (AOV) system allows for maximum flexibility in compositing.
 Terragen 4 features more than 25 different render element output types, including depth, normals, direct and diffuse lighting, separate cloud and atmosphere elements, and many more.
 Additionally, a Layers system allows you to group parts of your scene for separate render output, further increasing your post-processing flexibility.

 Each license of Terragen 4 comes with additional render nodes (depending on version), and more can be purchased individually if desired.
 A command-line Linux render node is available for dedicated render farm use.